We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 Document Storage & Tenant Management

-Step 2: Log into your Landlord Studio account
+Step 2: Log into your Landlord Studio account.

-Step 3: Configure Xero integration.
+Step 3: Configure the Xero integration.

-Step 4: Map your chart of accounts
+Step 4: Map your chart of accounts.

 Step 5: Map your bank accounts and tracking categories.